TylerHan1226/Riff-Harbor/README.md

 ## Data Schema
 ![data schema](./documents/Riff_Harbor_DB_schema.png)

-## Feature List
+## Features
   - Shopping (Orders & Checkout)
-    - Order List - CRUD
-  - Instruments - CRUD
+  - Instruments
-    - Instrument images
-  - Search filter
+  - Search box

-# API Documentation
+# Endpoints
 ## USERS
 ### Get the Current User

 Returns the information about the current user that is logged in.